iwasakims/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

 -----------

 Partitioner creates Partition instances based on configurations.
-The number of Partition instances is interpreted as the number of map tasks.
+The number of Partition instances is decided based on the value users specified as the numbers of ectractors in job configuration.

 Partition instances are passed to Extractor_ as the argument of extract method.
 Extractor_ determines which portion of the data to extract by Partition.